Baalbek: Excavations

-20th century
+Modern history

 Baalbek was connected to the DHP, the French-owned railway concession in Ottoman Syria, on 19 June 1902.
 It formed a station on the standard-gauge line between Riyaq to its south and Aleppo (now in Syria) to its north.
 This Aleppo Railway connected to the Beirut–Damascus Railway but—because that line was built to a 1.05-meter gauge—all traffic had to be unloaded and reloaded at Riyaq.
 Just before the First World War, the population was still around 5000, about 2000 each of Sunnis and Shia Mutawalis and 1000 Orthodox and Maronites.
 The French general Georges Catroux proclaimed the independence of Lebanon in 1941 but colonial rule continued until 1943.
 Baalbek still has its railway station but service has been discontinued since the 1970s, originally owing to the Lebanese Civil War.

+In March 1974, Musa al-Sadr announced the launching of the "Movement of the Deprived" in front of a rally in Baalbek attended by 75,000 men.
+Its objective was to stand up for Lebanon's neglected Shia community.
+In his speech he listed grievances with the Lebanese government, including Baalbek's lack of a secondary school, Shia communities receiving disproportionately less funds from the national budget, most of the homeless being Shia etc. The occasion was a religious one, and there was celebratory gunfire preceding it.
+He also announced the setting up of military training camps to train villagers in southern Lebanon to protect their homes from Israeli attacks.
+These camps led to the creation of the Amal Militia.

+By the 2000s, Baalbek was frequently described as a stronghold of Hezbollah, although it also has a large presence of Christians and Sunni Muslims.
+Many of the city's mayors have been Shia, but since 2022, Baalbek has had a Sunni mayor.